 The following resume template is an image that you can view only.
 It's meant to show how the chronological resume is structured.

-If you need to download a chronological resume template, please see my Ready-Made Resumes, which has many chronological resume templates in several graphic designs.
+If you need to download a chronological resume template, please see my Ready-Made Resume Builder, which has many chronological resume templates in several graphic designs.

 You might also like: